 HEALTHCARE AND AI IN KOREA

 In Korea, technology and innovation are part of the mindset.
-According to the Bloomberg’s Innovation index, 2018, South Korea ranked as the world’s most innovative country.
-No doubt than AI and Healthcare are considered as very serious business will it be by the Government, the medical or startups communities.
-The ambition in for Korea to be one of the world leader in this field.
+According to Bloomberg’s Innovation index, 2018, South Korea ranked as the world’s most innovative country.
+No doubt that AI and Healthcare are considered serious business by the Government, the medical or startups communities.
+The ambition for Korea to be one of the world leaders in this field.

 Founded in 2013 and selected in 2017 as one of the world’s top 100 AI startups by CB Insights, Lunit entered in 2018 in a partnership with the Samsung Medical Center.
 Lunit specializes in using deep learning technology to detect nodules in chest radiography with a standalone accuracy of 97%.
 When used in conjunction with a radiologist, the diagnostics were improved up to 20%.
-When analyzing mammography for breast cancers, the standalone accuracy was close to 96% when human usually reaches to 87%.
+When analyzing mammography for breast cancers, the standalone accuracy was close to 96% when humans usually reach 87%.

-Meanwhile, in the city of Yongin, an agreement was signed between the local Government and the Severance hospital with the objective to build by 2022 a medical AI center that is expected to attract startups and pharmaceuticals companies.
+Meanwhile, in the city of Yongin, an agreement was signed between the local Government and the Severance hospital to build by 2022, a medical AI center that is expected to attract startups and pharmaceutical companies.
 The goal is to create close to 4,000 jobs.

 HEALTHCARE AND AI IN JAPAN

 The Japanese Government is planning to invest $100 m in the next five years to boost the development and adoption of AI technologies in Hospitals.
 Japan is part of the top 10 largest diagnostic imaging exporters.
-AI is a natural fit both to help manage issues linked to the evolution of the society and to boost the economy.
+AI is a natural fit both to help manage issues linked to the evolution of society and to boost the economy.
 The target is to open 10 AI hospitals by the end of 2022.
 The goal being for the doctors to concentrate on the patients and for the AI to analyze the data and managing the paperwork.
-AI will help for analyzing blood tests, vitals, EKG, DNA parsing and imaging.
-The ultimate diagnostics being ultimately left to the physicians which open more doors for AI systems to be developed to help in the diagnosis.
+AI will help in interpreting blood tests, vitals, EKG, DNA parsing, and imaging.
+The ultimate diagnostics being ultimately left to the physicians, which opens more doors for AI systems to be developed to help in the diagnosis.
 The Japanese authorities expect AI to improve treatments and reduced the costs linked to unnecessary medical examinations.
 This could also constitute an opportunity for foreign companies to enter the Japanese market.

 HEALTHCARE AND AI IN CHINA

-The changes in a society are often followed by technological evolutions which in turn will induce a shift in policy.
+The changes in society are often followed by technological evolutions, which in turn will induce a shift in policy.
 China is a perfect example of this domino effect.
 According to the Organization for Economic Cooperation and Development (OECD), China has 1.8 doctors per 1,000 inhabitants, compared to 2.6 per 1,000 inhabitants in the US.
-It is dramatically insufficient especially when considering that with 147 million people over 65 years old China is aging rapidly.
+It is dramatically insufficient, especially when considering that with 147 million people over 65 years old, China is aging rapidly.
 In 30 years, China’s population over 65 will roughly be the same as the current total population of the US.
-With age often come chronic diseases which already impact more than 300 million Chinese.
+With age often come chronic diseases that already impact more than 300 million Chinese.
 Healthcare costs are soaring, and AI is part of the strategies to be used by the Government to limit the strains on the state insurance system.

-The Chinese Government ambitions regarding AI are obvious.
-In July 2017, a “New Generation Artificial Intelligence Development Plan” was released with the goal for China to be by 2030 the leading AI power.
-The government is conducting concrete actions and have partnered with national tech companies to develop research, and industrial leadership in AI and a $2.1 billion technology park for AI research in Beijing will be built.
+The Chinese Government’s ambitions regarding AI are apparent.
+In July 2017, a “New Generation Artificial Intelligence Development Plan” was released with the goal for China to be by 2030, the leading AI power.
+The government is conducting concrete actions.
+It has partnered with national tech companies to develop research, and industrial leadership in AI and a $2.1 billion technology park for AI research in Beijing will be built.

-Intelligent robots and Chatbots have being developed and show great promises to resolve the shortage of doctors. iFlyTek built in partnership with Tsinghua University is now famous for being the first robot to successfully passed the Chinese medical licensing exam.
-In May 2018, WeDoctor an online consultation and doctor appointments platform raised $500 million with a valuation of $5.5 billion.
+Intelligent robots and Chatbots have been developed and show great promises to resolve the shortage of doctors. iFlyTek built in partnership with Tsinghua University, is now famous for being the first robot to successfully passed the Chinese medical licensing exam.
+In May 2018, WeDoctor, an online consultation and doctor appointments platform, raised $500 million with a valuation of $5.5 billion.
 WeDoctor aims at becoming the one-stop medical solution for Chinese.
-The app connects with 2,700 hospitals, more than 260,000 doctors and 20,000 pharmacy outlets.
+The app connects with 2,700 hospitals, more than 260,000 doctors, and 20,000 pharmacy outlets.
 WeDoctor goes even further and has developed two AI-powered diagnosis platform.
-The first one called “RealDoctor” for Western medicine and the other one “Huatuo AI Doctor” for those more inclined to Chinese medicine.
+The first one, called “RealDoctor” for Western medicine and the other one “Huatuo AI Doctor” for those more inclined to Chinese medicine.